 Complaints to OCRC - State Agency

 The Ohio Civil Rights Commission (OCRC) investigates complaints about state law violations.
-If your complaint includes a federal law violation, OCRC will file your complaint with the EEOC, but OCRC usually keeps and processes the complaint.
+You can go to this link for more information on the process for filing a complaint with the OCRC.
+If your complaint includes a federal law violation.
+OCRC will file your complaint with the EEOC, but OCRC usually keeps and processes the complaint.

-If you have any doubt about whether to file your complaint with a federal or state agency, LRS recommends that you file your complaint with both.
+If you have any doubt about whether to file your complaint with a federal or state agency, DRO recommends that you file your complaint with both.

-Ohio laws which prohibit employment discrimination do not require you to file a complaint with the OCRC before you may file a lawsuit in a state court.
-However, if you decide to file a complaint with the OCRC in addition to or instead of a lawsuit, you must do so within six months of the time you become aware that the employer has discriminated against you.
-Like the federal EEOC, the state OCRC can accept, and should accept, your complaint after the six-month deadline in certain situations.
-To be certain to preserve your right to file a complaint, LRS recommends that you file your OCRC complaint within the six-month time period.
+Ohio law now generally (but not always) requires you to file a complaint with the OCRC and receive a notice of right to sue before you can file in state court.
+Like the federal EEOC, the state OCRC can accept, and should accept, your complaint after the two year deadline in certain situations.
+To be certain to preserve your right to file a complaint, DRO recommends that you file your OCRC complaint within the two-year time period.

 Like the federal EEOC, the state OCRC will review and investigate your complaint.
 Before the investigation starts, the investigator will ask you and the employer if you wish to use mediation to try to resolve your complaint.
 If either of you refuse, or if you and the employer do not reach an agreement, the OCRC investigation will continue.

 Sixty days after filing a complaint with OCRC, you may ask that the preliminary investigation stop and that OCRC give you notice of the right to sue.